Best things to do in Cuba solo: a lady alone on a restaurant with a waiter serving

 Plaza del Pueblo Cienfuegos

-Cienfuegos is a small town rather short distance from Trinidad along the south of Cuba (also very close to the Bay of Pigs, which you can visit from here).
+Cienfuegos is a small town a short distance from Trinidad along the south of Cuba (also very close to the Bay of Pigs, which you can visit from here).

 My Best Advice For Things To Do In Cienfuegos Solo